Turku-BioImaging/mouse-brain-alignment-tool/USAGE.md

 There is no need for the user to analyze all image sections.
 Analyzed data is stored in a CSV data file that is automatically reloaded whenever the app is opened.

 ### Input data
 This module accepts input data generated from _Module 1 - Preprocessing_.
 A single folder named _sections_ must be selected containing TIFF section images.
 Alternatively, the user can, within the _sections_ folder, create subfolders where section TIFFs can be copied.
 These subfolders can be loaded invidividually into the app.
+NB!
+Choosing a higher level folder than the _sections_ will result in an error message and the analysis module crashing, forcing the user to restart the module.

 <img src="https://github.com/Turku-BioImaging/mouse-brain-alignment-tool/assets/11444749/4857a2c5-e56f-4fd1-8a74-22f77b1acf6b" style="width: 500px; height: auto;"></img>
 _Example contents of sections folder used as input._